 The following machines are not runner-ups because they’re of less quality than the machines listed above, but here’s the deal: these machines don’t have pumps to make authentic espresso shots.
 If you decide to go for any of these machines, know that the best you’ll get is a very concentrated amount of drip coffee to mimic an espresso shot.

-- Iced coffee: Brew fresh over ice for flavorful iced coffee that's never watered down
+- MAKE ICED COFFEE: Brew fresh over ice for flavorful iced coffee that's never watered down.

-- 6 brew sizes: Brew anything from a single cup or travel size to a half carafe or a full carafe in your coffee maker
+- 6 BREW SIZES: Brew anything from a single cup or travel size to a half or full carafe in your coffee maker.
+6 sizes include Cup, XL Cup, Travel Mug, Multi-Serve Travel Mug, Half Carafe & Full Carafe.

 This is a popular choice for a coffee maker and it’s celebrated for its versatility.
 Ninja’s coffee maker gives you many choices when it comes serving sizes and brew type.